sujaypillai/fme-alfresco-extensions/trunk/Taq Query Dashlet/README.txt

 Tag Query dashlet for Alfresco Share
 ===============================================

-Author: Jan Pfitzner (jan@alfrescian.com) supported by fme.de
+Author: Jan Pfitzner (jan@alfrescian.com) supported by www.fme.de

 This project defines a custom site-dashlet that displays a document list using a tag query Installation